 Florida Workers' Compensation (sometimes called Worker Comp or Workman's Comp) is a system of insurance benefits designed to help people who are injured or made ill on the job by paying for their medical treatment without regard to fault.
 By law, an employer in the state of Florida with a certain amount of employees is required to have this type of coverage for their employees.

 For most employers, this number is more than four employees.
-For construction jobs, any amount of employees requires workers’ comp.
+For construction jobs, any amount of employees requires workers' comp.
 When someone is injured, they have 30 days to report it to their employer.
 However, it is best to report the injury or illness as soon as it happens.
 Once reported, your employer has 7 days to report it to the insurance carrier.
 Once benefits are approved, employers—through their insurance company—must provide you with medical benefits for treatment.
 These benefits not only cover medical issues but lost wages and death benefits as well.
 For more information on the specific coverage, see this article or contact an experienced attorney.
-While you’re at it, do some research on how to and you should look out for.
+While you're at it, do some research on how to protect your workers' compensation benefits and common mistakes you should look out for.

 Theme Park Employees

 Although most theme parks treat their employees fairly, the circumstance is right for abuses.
 The main thing about theme park employees is that they tend to be young and seasonal workers.
 When employees are younger, and thus have been with the company for less time, it is easier for their benefits and rights to be overlooked or taken advantage of.
 Young employees are often very replaceable.
 The same thing could be said for seasonal employees, as theme parks must hire an influx of people as the holidays and cooler months approach.

 Other employees only work part time, as they work their way through college.
 Still, others only work during the summer as part of an internship or foreign exchange program.
 All these things give employers more outs and create more struggles for employees.
 The fact is, no matter what the situation, you still have rights and you are still protected by Florida workers' compensation benefits.